N'Golo Kanté: Boulogne

 Born in Paris to Malian parents, Kanté began his career at the age of eight at JS Suresnes, in the western suburbs of the capital, remaining there for a decade.
 According to assistant manager Pierre Ville, Kanté remained outside the radar of big teams because of his small stature and selfless styles of play.
 He was rejected from the academy at Clairefontaine during this time.
 During his last season with Suresnes, in Promotion d'Honneur (PH, French 9th senior level), he scored 10 goals.
 In 2010, after Arsenal manager Arsène Wenger passed on the offer of signing Kanté, Suresnes' president (one of Wenger's best friends) personally drove him around to visit different clubs.
 He joined the reserve team of Boulogne, and made his professional debut in the last game of the Ligue 2 season on 18 May 2012, a 1–2 home defeat for his already relegated team to Monaco.
-He replaced Virgile Reset for the final 11 minutes.
+He replaced Virgile Reset for the final eleven minutes.

 During the 2012–13 season, he played in the third-tier Championnat National, missing only one league game.
-On 10 August, he scored his first senior goal, the only one in a win over Luzenac at the Stade de la Libération, and he added two more over the campaign.
+On 10 August, he scored his first senior goal, the ony one in a win over Luzenac at the Stade de la Libération, and he added two more over the campaign.